Uutisraivaaja Media Innovation Challenge

 Who makes up the jury and the pre-review board for the contest?

-The members of the contest jury are as follows:
+The members of the contest jury 2023:

 Pekka Ala-Pietilä, Chairman of the Board, Sanoma, Chairman of the jury